National Assembly of Pakistan: Sessions

 The National Assembly is divided into sessions.
-It had to meet for 130 days before the First Amendment passed on 8 May 1974 in the constitution of 1973.
+It had to meet for 130 days before the First Amendment was passed on 8 May 1974 in the constitution of 1973.
 According to this amendment, the maximum duration between successive sessions was reduced to 90 days from 130 days, and there must be at least three sessions in a year.
 A session of the National Assembly is summoned by the President under Article 54(1) of the Constitution.
-In the summoning order the President gives the date, time and place (which is usually the Parliament House), for the National Assembly to meet.
+In the summoning order, the President gives the date, time, and place (usually the Parliament House), for the National Assembly to meet.
 The date and time for the summoning of the National Assembly is immediately announced over radio and television.
 Generally, a copy of the summon is also sent to the Members at their home addresses.
-The National Assembly can also be summoned by the Speaker of National Assembly on a request made by at one-fourth of the total membership of the National Assembly.
+The National Assembly can also be summoned by the Speaker of the National Assembly on a request made by one-fourth of the total membership of the National Assembly.
 If the National Assembly is so requisitioned, it must be summoned within 14 days.

 Procedure

 Constitutional role

-Article 50 of the Constitution provides that the Parliament shall consist of president and the two houses known as the National Assembly and the Senate.
+Article 50 of the Constitution provides that the Parliament shall consist of the president and the two houses known as the National Assembly and the Senate.
 The National Assembly has an edge over the Senate by legislating exclusively on money matters.
-With exception to money bills, however, both the houses work together to carryout the basic work of the Parliament, i.e. law making.
+With exception to money bills, however, both houses work together to carry out the basic work of the Parliament, i.e. law-making.